openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 :ref:`InstanceOf Expression`.

-A runtime error (``ClassCastError``) occurs during this conversion if the type of a converted expression cannot be converted to the *target type*:
+A runtime error (``ClassCastError``) occurs during this conversion if the type of a converted expression cannot be casted to the *target type*:

 .. code-block:: typescript
    :linenos: